vlrmprjct/react.min/readme.md

 ## 12 Reasons Why

--   🥺 You're a new Hubber, you have enough to learn already
+- 🥺 New to GitHub?
+Keep it simple and focus on learning.
--   👁 Color mode test your layout quickly
+- 👁 Quickly test layouts with color mode.
--   🧖‍♀️ Fast prototyping
+- 🧖‍♀️ Prototype faster without setup delays.
--   🗑 No clutter on your local computer
+- 🗑 Keep your local machine clean—no unnecessary files.
--   🥴 No local problems
+- 🥴 Avoid local environment issues—just start coding.
--   ❌ No browser log errors
+- ❌ No browser log errors to distract you.
--   🪄 No linter or formatter issues
+- 🪄 No linter or formatter issues—just code.
--   📚 No cluttered directory structur
+- 📚 Clean directory structure—no clutter, just essentials.
+- 🚀 Skip project setup—jump straight into coding.
+- 🧪 Perfect for learning React without setup headaches.
--   ▶️ Instant start the app
+- ▶️ Instantly start the app and see results.
--   🚀 No need to set up a new react project, just instantly start coding
--   🧪 You want to learn React
--   🤯 Fokus
+- 🤯 Stay focused on what matters—building your app.

 ## Repository Template Rules

--   No CRA, No Vite, No Whatever-Framwork
+- No CRA, No Vite, No Overhyped Frameworks:

+    _Keep it simple, no unnecessary complexity_

--   Minimum setup
+- Minimum Setup:

+    _Start coding right away with the bare essentials_

--   Maximum comfort
+- Maximum Comfort:

+    _Prioritize developer experience with easy-to-use tools_

--   Readable webpack config
+- Readable Webpack Config:

--   Less thirdparty config packages
+    _Transparent and easy-to-understand configuration_

+- Fewer Third-Party Config Packages:

+    _Reduce dependency clutter and keep control over your setup_

+- Lightweight Dependencies:

+    _Only include what’s necessary—no bloat_
+- Easy Customization:

+    _Adapt the setup to your needs without hassle_
+- Focus on Code, Not Configuration:

+    _Spend your time building, not tweaking settings_

 ## Currently Build-In